Liver Cancer

 • Hepatocellular carcinoma (HCC).
 This is the most common form of liver cancer in adults.
 Around 90% of all liver cancers are HCCs.

-• Intrahepatic cholangiocarcinoma (otherwise known as bile duct cancer).
-About 10% to 20% of primary liver cancers are intrahepatic cholangiocarcinomas.
+• Cholangiocarcinoma (CCA).
+This is also known as bile duct or biliary tract cancer (BTC).
+About 20% to 30% of CCA are intrahepatic cholangiocarcinomas (iCCA).
 These cancers start in the cells that line the small bile ducts (tubes that carry bile to the gallbladder) within the liver.
+Other CCA types are also named according to their location.
+These are perihilar CCA (pCCA) and distal CCA (dCCA).

 • Angiosarcoma and hemangiosarcoma.
 These are rare cancers that begin in cells lining the blood vessels of the liver.

-Please note, the information in this section is mainly about HCC.
+Please note, the information in this section is mainly about HCC and CCA.

 Secondary liver cancer